The second half of the book is taken up with cartomancy, and in

 biblical quotes where the actual word identified has little relationship

-that Gikatella cites numerous times, in relation to other sefirot.
+to the chapter's main ideas, typically ones that Gikatella cites numerous times, in relation to several sefirot.
 In

-on my computer, at least one of the "Etteilla" keywords for most of the
+fact, as I found by producing a searchable version of Gates of Light on my computer, at least one of the "Etteilla" keywords for most of the

 number cards can be found in almost every chapter of the book, and so